IamLuisAngelEscobar/Genetics-contribution/README.md

 -A fastq file is readed.
 The guanine and cytosine quantity is counted

 **Sequence_Quality_ScoresII.py**
 -The sequence quality scores are evaluate in order to find a possible anomaly.
-The expected symmetry of the graph is used to find anormal data
+The expected symmetry of the graph is used to find abnormal data